kenahoo/RHadoop-Wiki/Efficient-rmr-techniques.md

   over all processors.
 In a second job these partial counts are accumulated word by word.
 * Combiners.
 This problem is so common that a potential solution has been baked into hadoop as a special feature.
-Whenever the reduce function represents an operation on the records for each key that is associative and commutative, one can apply the reduce function on arbitrary subsets and again on the results thereof.
+Whenever the reduce function represents an operation on the records for each key that is associative and commutative, one can apply the reduce function on arbitrary subsets and again onXS the results thereof.
 Examples are counting as above or max and min or averaging, if we express the average as a (total, count) pair and even the median if we accept that the median of medians is a good enough approximation independent of the grouping.
 This preliminary reduce application can be triggered simply specifying that we want a combiner.
 Since the combiner is run right after the map, on the same node, as opposed to the multiple job solution, the cost of the shuffling phase is often drastically